-There may be times when a child's behaviour is a danger to his/herself and others.
-If the child is unable to be contained in a safe place then he/she will need to restrained.
-There are four members of staff trained in 'safer handling' (Mr Denys, Mr Phelan, Mr Okakwu, Ms Jeffery): they will be called in circumstances when a child is putting themselves and others at risk.
+There may be times when a child's behaviour is a danger to themselves and others, if the child is unable to be contained in a safe place then they will need to restrained.
+Members of the SLT team will be trained (Sept 2023) in 'safer handling' they will be called in circumstances when a child is putting themselves and others at risk.